-\paragraph{Splitting the Data} In addition to the train/development/test split used to control overfitting in standard benchmark datasets, CoLA is further divided into an in-domain set and an out-of-domain set, as specified in Table \ref{sources}.
-The in-domain set is split three ways into a training set (8551 examples), a development set (527), and a test set (530), all drawn from the same 17 sources.
-The out-of-domain set is split into a development set (516) and a test set (533), both drawn from the same 6 sources.
-With two development and test sets we can monitor two types of overfitting during training: overfitting to the specific sentences in the training set (in-domain), and overfitting to the specific sources and phenomena represented in the training set (out-of-domain).
+In addition to the train/development/test split used to control overfitting in standard benchmark datasets, CoLA is further divided into an in-domain set and an out-of-domain set, as specified in Table \ref{sources}.
+The out-of-domain set is constructed to be about 10\% the size of CoLA and to include sources of varying sizes, degrees of domain specificity, and time period.\footnote{In Section \ref{sec:cola design} we consider several alternate splits of CoLA.} The in-domain set is split three ways into training (8551 examples), development (527), and test sets (530), all drawn from the same 17 sources.
+The out-of-domain set is split into development (516) and a test sets (533), drawn from another 6 sources.
+We split CoLA in this way in order to monitor two types of overfitting during training: overfitting to the specific sentences in the training set (in-domain), and overfitting to the specific sources and phenomena represented in the training set (out-of-domain).